joe-speedboat/workshop.container/20 Base Components.md

 Now understand the mechanic of images and how to start a container.
 But what about portability... security... sharing... of your images?

+A Docker registry is a storage and distribution system for named Docker images.
+The same image might have multiple different versions, identified by their tags.

+A Docker registry is organized into Docker repositories , where a repository holds all the versions of a specific image.
+The registry allows Docker users to pull images locally, as well as push new images to the registry (given adequate access permissions when applicable).

+By default, the Docker engine interacts with DockerHub , Docker’s public registry instance.
+However, it is possible to run on-premise the open-source Docker registry/distribution, as well as a commercially supported version called Docker Trusted Registry .
+There are other public registries available online.

 By default, docker uses the public registry, hosted by the makers of docker at: https://hub.docker.com/